2022 Mountain West Conference football season

-Previous season

-In the 2021 Mountain West Conference football season, Utah State won the Mountain division, while San Diego State won the West division.
-In the conference championship game, Utah State took victory by a score of 46–13.

 Preseason

 Mountain West Media

 The Mountain West Media days was held at the Mandalay Bay Las Vegas on July 20 and 21.

 Preseason Poll

 The Preseason Media Poll was released July 20, 2022.
 Boise State was picked to win the Mountain division, while Fresno State was picked to win the West division.

 Preseason All-Conference Team

 The Preseason All-Conference Team was announced only July 21, 2022.